A Wooden Puppet

 God spoke to Jonah, son of Amittai, ordering that he should hurry to the exceeding city of Nineveh and be an alarm to her people against a destruction purposed by Him, at whom her evil eyes were glaring.
 However, Jonah went away for Tarshish, thus disobeying God.
 [Verses 1 - 3, Chapter 1, Book of Jonah, Old Testament]

 Once upon a time, long before Christ's first advent, there was a city called Nineveh.
 Its location is in northern part of modern-day Iraq, and there remain its ruins.
-It was one of the central cities of a great ancient empire Assyria, and was once the capital of it.
+It was one of the central cities of an ancient empire Assyria, and was once the capital of it.
 Having a king of its own, Nineveh was a city-state as well.
 According to the author of Book of Jonah, it was so exceeding that it took three days for a traveler to cross it.

 Then, gods for Ninevites were usually idols of various myths and traditions, made by human hands in the shape of a human being or an animal or a mixture of them, which is called demigod.
 The idols were enshrined at various places in the city, and a wealthy family would boast of having two or more idols in their house.
 No small number of these gods, however, were vague about their origins of divinity, and a human-shaped idol in a shrine of a handsome temple could originally have been a wooden puppet used in a puppet show, nobody knowing how it had ever found its way up into the shrine.
 Such a thing was not uncommon with regard to human beings either, in that a genuine human being would be raised to rank as a divinity and treated as a living god for a reason that he or she did or was said to have done something that seemed unexplainable unless he or she were a god.